Ibrahimatatri/SWE-330-and-380/README.md

 # SWE-330-and-380
 Joint project repository for the presentation of both classes.
 We have opted, with approval, to construct a single compiled project that should fulfill the presentation requirements of both assignments.

+SkillGuard will scan AI-agent 'SKILL.MD' files for instructions that may allow an agent to run commands, access the internet, read or change files, use credentials, install software, or execute bundled scripts.
+The team will then use the GitSkills dataset to study whether these capabilities appear more often in widely reused Skills than in Skills that occur only once.

+The project does not label a Skill as malicious.
+It detects observable capability signals that may deserve human review.

 # Background
 We have access to public datasets involving many language-model Skills files and an extent of related information about them The quick example was that a slight majority, 50.5%, are copied across projects without editing.